 People willing to save and invest more after the lifting of lockdown, by investment knowledge group*

 Another interesting point to consider is how investors are planning to save and invest post-lockdown depending on their level of expertise.
-Here we can see that expert/advanced investors are the most likely to put more money into savings post lockdown (57% globally and 63% in Australia), compared to about a third ( 35% globally and 34% in Australia) of beginner/ rudimentary investors.
-Almost half of expert/advanced investors are also keen to put more money towards high-risk asset investments (49% globally and 46% in Australia).
+Here we can see that expert/advanced investors are the most likely to put more money into savings (57%), compared to 34% of beginner/ rudimentary investors.
+Almost half of expert/advanced investors are also keen to put more money towards high-risk asset investments (49%).
 This is more than two times the amount of beginner/rudimentary investors considering such an investment strategy, perhaps because this group was less likely to have saved according to plan than the more experienced investor group.

-Also of importance is that investing towards low-risk asset investments seems to be the most popular investment strategy post-lockdown for the beginner/rudimentary (37% globally and 32% in Australia) and intermediate investors (43% globally and 40% in Australia).
+Also of importance is that investing towards low-risk asset investments seems to be the most popular investment strategy post-lockdown for the beginner/rudimentary (37%) and intermediate investors (43%).

 People willing to save and invest more after the lifting of lockdown, by age bracket

-Different age groups plan to pursue different investment and saving strategies after lockdown, with younger people aged between 18-37 more likely to put money towards savings (52% globally and 51% in Australia) than people over 38 (43% globally and 47% in Australia).
+Different age groups plan to pursue different investment and saving strategies after lockdown, with younger people aged between 18-37 more likely to put money towards savings (52%) than people over 38 (43%).

 Younger investors appear more likely to invest than their older peers independently of risk levels.
-44% of 18-37 year olds (41% in Australia) intend to put money towards high-risk investments after the lifting of lockdown compared to 32% of over 38-year olds (31% in Australia).
-At the same time, they are more likely to put more money towards low-risk investments (51% globally and 47% in Australia).
+44% of 18-37 year olds intend to put money towards high-risk investments after the lifting of lockdown compared to 32% of over 38-year olds.
+At the same time, they are more likely to put more money towards low-risk investments (51%).

 This trend is reflected in retired versus non-retired people as well.
 There, we see that, broadly, non-retired people are more likely to put more money towards savings and investments once restrictions are lifted compared to retired people.

-When it comes to spending once lockdown restrictions have been lifted, it’s apparent that not everyone is keen to make up for lost time by spending more on things such as luxury purchases, paying off debt, purchasing a property etc. A little over a third (35% globally and 36% in Australia) of people say they plan to do this.
+When it comes to spending once lockdown restrictions have been lifted, it’s apparent that not everyone is keen to make up for lost time by spending more on things such as luxury purchases, paying off debt, purchasing a property etc. A little over a third (35%) of people say they plan to do this.